Home | Send Feedback | Share on Bluesky |

 Published: 20.
 November 2021 • java

-In this blog post, we are going to take a look at a feature that has been introduced in Java 14 (March 2020), the new switch.
-To be precise, we got not just one but three new switch constructs one switch statement and two switch expressions.
+In this blog post, we are going to take a look at a feature that was introduced in Java 14 (March 2020), the new switch.
+To be precise, we got not just one but three new switch constructs: one switch statement and two switch expressions.

 Let's first look at the classic switch statement we have had since the beginning of Java.